-\secs{Analysis} \ssecs{Phases of Universe Evolution} Let's first list the constraints of the model which we have to take into account when computing the e-folding in the next subsection.
+\ssecs{Constraints from Each Phase of Universe Evolution} Let's first list the constraints of the model which we have to take into account when computing the e-folding.
 We will use subscript 0 to denote initial value at the bounce point.
 Each constraint in this section is given followed with explanations.

 \cnstr{Vacuum Energy Domination}{ \frac{V_0}{2\lambda\ta{T_0^2}\ta{\phi_0^2}}>1&b,c,e,f\l \frac{V_0}{m^2\ta{\phi_0^2}}>2&a,d }